apioo/fusio-plant/README.md

 The cache folder which is used in case [Nginx content caching](https://docs.nginx.com/nginx/admin-guide/content-cache/content-caching/) is activated.

+### /backup

+Plant automatically generates daily backups for every used mysql image.
+Those backups are placed in this folder for each project.

 ## Preset

 If you create a new project at Plant you can select a preset.
 A preset is basically a predefined